Eschatologue/CM_wiki/docs/character-creation/option/metamagic.md

 **Cost:** *2 Sorcery Point(s)*

-When you cast a spell that has a casting time of 1 action, you can spend 2 Sorcery Point(s) to change the casting time to 1 bonus action for this casting.
+When you cast a spell that has a casting time of 1 action, you can spend 2 Sorcery Point(s) to change the casting time to 1 :rsc-bonus-action: **Bonus Action** for this casting.

 ### Seeking Spell